michaeldini/plato-notebooks/README.md

 ## Features

 - Auto-generate jupyter notebooks of Plato texts.
-- Notebooks feature the text and functions to generate an Ai image representing the text.
+- Notebooks feature the text and functions to generate an Ai image based on the user's prompt to illustrate the text.

 ## Usage